What Is A Genuine Human?

 Q1.
 Have you ever wondered how Jesus could actually be BOTH (totally Man) and (totally God) “literally” as we claim without being contradictory?

 The Issue The Church Didn’t Explain To You:

 We say Jesus had a dual nature, true however all men do (flesh/spirit) (Numbers 16:22, Job 32:8).
-We say Jesus and God are “literally” one and the same person however no church (Apostolic/Oneness/Trinitarian/ etc.) has ever explained what happened to Jesus’ human soul, that part of his “totally” human nature, if what they claim is truth.
+We say Jesus and God are “literally” one and the same person, however, no church (Apostolic/Oneness/Trinitarian/ etc.) has ever explained what happened to Jesus’ human soul, that part of his “totally” human nature, if what they claim is the truth.
 Not surprisingly this is a very unwelcomed topic for those church leaders who have incorporated this manmade “incarnation” concept as part of their religious doctrine.

 Now in order for Jesus to be a man (a true human being) he would have had at least two (2) attributes:

 - He would have been “limited” in some aspect of his life (able to die, suffer, hunger, etc…); and

 - He would have had a “human spirit/soul” thus having an independent will to choose whether or not to obey God, as do all humans.

 Unless we say Jesus only had God’s spirit, in which case Jesus would not have been “totally” human, what happened to his human spirit/soul?